darrenjedwards/spdp-observer-p-vs-np/README.md

 📣 Citation If this code or data is useful in your research, please cite:

-Edwards, D. (2025).
-Toward P≠NP: An Observer-Theoretic Separation via SPDP Rank and a ZFC-Equivalent Foundation within the N-Frame Model.
-Zenodo. https://doi.org/10.5281/zenodo.17692997
+Edwards, D. J. (2025).
+Toward P ≠ NP: An observer-theoretic separation via SPDP rank and a ZFC-equivalent foundation within the N-Frame model (arXiv:2512.11820). arXiv. https://arxiv.org/abs/2512.11820

 📄 License Released under the MIT License (or your chosen license).
 See LICENSE.